 Step 3.
 UFW control.

 Attention!
-The following are examples, please use only if you know what you are doing!
+The following are examples, please use them only if you know what you are doing!

 ufw allow ssh